manuelbomi/Data_Modelling_on_AWS_Databricks_with_Spark_Examples-and-Discussion/README.md

 ##### Full code available here: https://github.com/manuelbomi/Data_Modelling_on_AWS_Databricks_with_Spark_Examples-and-Discussion/blob/main/Data_Modelling_on_AWS_Databricks_with_Spark_Examples_%26_Discussion.ipynb

 ##### In this submission, we have shown a manual method by which data can be modelled on Spark using the appropriate data types in lieu of using the 'inferSchema' method.
 We have also briefly shown (with Spark codes) how the createOrReplaceTempView() and the createGlobalTempView() methods can be used to create temporary views that can be shared among all sessions and keep alive.
-These temporary views are lazily evaluated and can be used to process petabytes of data just like a Hive table, plus the benefit of using Spark SQL for querying data.
+These temporary views are lazily evaluated and can be used to process petabytes of data just like a Hive table.

-##### In addition, we have shown (with Spark codes) how ad-hoc caching can be used during data analysis with Spark.
+##### In addition, we have shown (with Spark codes) how ad-hoc data caching can be used during data analysis with Spark.

 ##### Also, we have shown (with Spark codes) how User Defined Functions (UDFs) can be designed with Spark.